vtsynergy/MetaMorph/metamorph-generators/opencl/docs/tutorials/InstallingMetaCL.md

 #### Alternative clang installs
-As a _[Clang Tool](https://clang.llvm.org/docs/LibTooling.html)_, MetaCL should be compatible with any Clang installation that provides all the libraries listed in the `CLANG_LIBS` variable of the [MetaCL Makefile](../../Makefile).
+As a _[Clang Tool](https://clang.llvm.org/docs/LibTooling.html)_, MetaCL should be compatible with any Clang installation that provides all the libraries listed in the `CLANG_LIBS` variable of the [MetaCL Makefile](../../Makefile), but has been designed for Clang 6.0 or newer.
 You may prevent the MetaCL Makefile from trying to download an additional version of Clang by modifying the `LLVM_BUILD_PATH` variable to point to the directory that contains the existing Clang installation's `bin`, `include`, and `lib` directories. _In the [How to use MetaCL](./GenerateMetaCLInterface.md) tutorial this alternative path will likely need to be substituted when providing the Clang include directory to the MetaCL invocation with `-I <path to Clang's implementation of opencl-c.h>`_